cropsinsilico/yggdrasil/docs/source/hackathon2018/transformation.rst

 model is in Python, we first need to import the necessary classes, this can be accomplished with the line::

-  from cis_interface.interface import CisInput, CisOutput
+  from yggdrasil.interface import YggInput, YggOutput

 This imports the Python API classes for connecting to input and output channels.